Oct 14, 2024

 [CSU Area D - Social Sciences]

 Complete two courses (6 units).
 Social and Behavioral Sciences courses in Foundations of Learning and Explorations of Human Experience must be taken from a minimum of two different departments.
 Courses that also fulfill the American Institutions Requirement are identified below as [AI].
-For additional information, refer to section IV of the on American Institutions Requirement.
+For additional information, refer to section IV of the Graduation Requirements for the Bachelor’s Degree on American Institutions Requirement.
 No more than six units of American Institutions courses may apply to General Education.

 C. Arts and Humanities